igorrochadasilva/rocketseat-backend-2023/Projeto_3/api-solid/readme.md

 - The use of Refresh Tokens is a recommended security practice in web applications, as it helps to minimize the risk of unauthorized access by third parties, especially if the authentication token is stolen or compromised.

 **Implementação do refresh token**

+- In this class, the refresh token controller will be implemented, which will check if the refresh token is present in the cookies and, if it is valid, will generate a new JWT token for the user.

 **Autorização por cargos (RBAC)**